RealTimeLogic/SMQ/README.md

 # Compiling

 The build includes the SMQ library and a LED demonstration program.
-The LED demonstration program connects to the [online public test broker](https://realtimelogic.com/IoT-LED-Cluster.html) .
-Initially, you may want to test the LED example by compiling and running the example code using the [ready to use online C compiler setup](https://repl.it/@RTL/SMQ-LED-Demo).
+The LED demonstration program connects to the [online public test broker](https://realtimelogic.com/IoT-LED-Cluster.html).
+Initially, you may want to test the LED example by compiling and running the example code using the [ready-to-use online C compiler setup](https://repl.it/@RTL/SMQ-LED-Demo).
 See the following video for details on using the online compiler.

 [![Compile SMQ](https://img.youtube.com/vi/qQ50565LN_M/0.jpg)](https://www.youtube.com/watch?v=qQ50565LN_M)